Alphonso Davies: Senior

-In May 2022, Davies was called up to the Canadian squad for two CONCACAF Nations League matches and a friendly.
+In May 2022, Davies was called up to the Canada squad for two CONCACAF Nations League matches and a friendly.
 In the June 9 game against Curaçao, he marked his return to international competition after his myocarditis-related absence with two goals in a 4–0 victory for Canada.

 In November 2022, Davies was named to Canada's squad for the 2022 FIFA World Cup.
 In Canada's first match of the tournament against Belgium on November 23, he failed to score an early penalty in an eventual 1–0 loss, with Thibaut Courtois saving his shot.
 Four days later, he scored Canada's first ever goal at the FIFA World Cup in the match against Croatia; however, Croatia came back to win 4–1, eliminating Canada from the tournament after two matches.

+As Canada’s second goal in the competition was an own goal by Moroccan Nayef Aguerd, he remains Canada’s only goalscorer ever in FIFA World Cup.

+In June 2023, Davies was named to the final 23-man squad for Canada ahead of the 2023 CONCACAF Nations League Finals.
+Having missed the final months of the club season due to a hamstring injury, Davies did not start in the semi-final against Panama, but came off the bench as a substitute in the second half and scored the team's second goal in a 2–0 victory.
+Canada advanced to the tournament final against the United States, their first tournament final in 23 years, but lost 2–0 to the Americans.

+Davies captained Canada for the first time in a friendly against the Netherlands on June 6, 2024.
+On June 15, Davies was named to Canada's squad for the 2024 Copa América.
+He was later named the team's captain for the tournament by head coach Jesse Marsch, succeeding longtime veterans Atiba Hutchinson and Milan Borjan.
+Davies would captain his country all the way to the semifinals of the tournament, with Canada finishing fourth.

+In a September 2024 friendly in Kansas City, Kansas, Davies captained Les Rouges to a 2–1 win against the United States, their first on American soil since 1957.

+While named to the initial roster for Canada's November 2024 tie against Suriname in the 2024–25 CONCACAF Nations League quarterfinals, Davies would withdraw before the international window for what head coach Jesse Marsch described as "match fatigue".
+Canada would win the tie 4–0 on aggregate to progress to the 2025 Nations League finals.